| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 Joe Bridge.
 "It was getting unsightly."
 A Realtor who was an absentee

 landlord challenged the ordinance, borough officials said.
-Absentee means
+Absentee

 the landlord does not live in the borough.
-Once the proposed ordinance is
+Once the proposed ordinance

-introduced, there will be a public comment period and the earliest it could
+introduced, there will be a public comment period and the earliest it

 become would be at the end of December.
 Messages left with Borough